 In a bid to respond to the pandemic digitally, many companies changed their business model overnight, so they could continue to service their customers during lockdown.
 While government restrictions are easing, not everyone feels 100% comfortable returning to businesses’ physical premises, and some may have found the newly introduced services more convenient.
 So it’s worthwhile asking what customers would like both now and in the immediate future.

 - Ask whether customers would like you to continue with digitised services and / or processes?

 - See whether any customers think there are any additions to your new services or products that should be made

 As a slow recovery is predicted, it’s key that you are able to keep staff engaged and ensure they have everything they need to make the most of each customer interaction.
 Recent research revealed that not only do 53% of consumers feel brands must do everything to protect their employees, even if it means suffering financial losses; but 89% are also interested in learning exactly what companies are doing to support their staff.
 So, staff feedback could be used not only to identify areas for improvement, but also to help drive brand sentiment with customers.

 Returning to the workplace

 Although 1st August is just around the corner, with many companies implementing a phased return to the workplace, or even opting to continue remote working, it is a great time to ask how your staff are feeling about the impending changes.

 - Quite simply, check employees feel comfortable returning to the workplace

-- Ask if there anything in addition to the precautions taken, that the business could implement to make employees feel more comfortable
+- Ask if there is anything in addition to the precautions taken that the business could implement to make employees feel more comfortable

 - Question whether staff would appreciate the option to work remotely more permanently?
 And if so, how many days per week?